sinaahmadi/KurdishHunspell/README.md

 ### Morphological rules

 Sorani Kurdish morphology is notoriously complex.
 This is not only due to the number of affixes and clitics, but the way they appear and interact within a word-form.
 The following is an example on such a complexity for a single-word verb where the base *girt* of the verb *girtin* 'to take, to get' appears with clitics, suffixes and a verbal particle.
-The placement of the endoclitic *=îş* (in green boxes) and agent marker *=im* (in grey boxes) varies with respect to the base and each other in the verb form.
+The placement of the endoclitic *=îş* (in green boxes) and agent marker *=im* (in blue boxes) varies with respect to the base and each other in the verb form.

 ![alt text](example.png "Zazaki and Gorani languages within the Indo-European language family")